The Talking Heads on the once-in-a-lifetime 'Stop Making Sense' – KION546

 Since they officially broke up in 1991, the four members of the Talking Heads have often squabbled, bitterly.
 Byrne has said he regrets his role in the band’s “ugly” dissolution.
 Frantz, who’s married to Weymouth, published a 2020 memoir that described some of the discord and lingering hurts.
 When Byrne mounted the acclaimed Broadway show “American Utopia” a few years ago, featuring many Talking Heads songs, Frantz was stung not to even be invited.

 As the group congregated the morning after the “Stop Making Sense” premiere for an interview, though, they were cordial with each other.
-They’re now all in their early ’70s.
 “How you livin’, Jerry?” greeted Frantz.
 Byrne gazed out the window, contemplating a possible cycling route for the afternoon.
 He and Harrison sat on one couch, Weymouth and Frantz on another.

 Their spirits were high.
 The film remains in light, a potent reminder of the Talking Heads’ uniquely transfixing power.
 Harrison helped oversee the restoration from the long-lost original negatives.
 It opens on IMAX screens Friday and in other theaters Sept.
 29.